 Interest expense.
-Interest expense decreased from \$182 million for the year ended December 31, 2021 to \$125 million for the year ended December 31, 2022, a decrease of \$57 million, or 31%, primarily due to a \$1.0 billion reduction in the principal amount of our senior unsecured notes debt as a result of our debt repurchase program and lower borrowings on our Credit Facility between periods, partially offset by decreased interest income and increased interest rates on our Credit Facility due to higher benchmark rates.
+Interest expense decreased from \$125 million for the year ended December 31, 2022 to \$118 million for the year ended December 31, 2023, a decrease of \$7 million, or 6%, primarily due to our redemption or repurchase of \$990 million in aggregate principal amount of certain of our Senior Notes during the year ended December 31, 2022, partially offset by higher benchmark interest rates during the year ended December 31, 2023 and higher average Credit Facility borrowings between periods.
+See Note 7-Long-Term Debt to the consolidated financial statements for more information.

 Loss on early extinguishment of debt.
-During the year ended December 31, 2021, we equitized \$206 million aggregate principal amount of our 2026 Convertible Notes in privately negotiated exchange transactions, and as a result, we recognized a loss of \$62 million, which represents the difference between the fair value of the liability component of the 2026 Convertible Notes and the carrying value of such notes.
-Additionally, during the year ended December 31, 2021, we redeemed or repurchased through open market transactions (i) the remaining balance of \$661 million of our 5.125% senior notes due December 1, 2022 at par, plus accrued and unpaid interest; (ii) the remaining balance of \$574 million of our 5.625% senior notes due June 1, 2023 at par, plus accrued and unpaid interest; (iii) \$5 million aggregate principal amount of our 2025 Notes at a weighted average redemption price of 102% of the principal amount thereof, plus accrued and unpaid interest, (iv) \$175 million of our 2026 Notes at a redemption price of 108.375% of par, plus accrued and unpaid interest; and (v) \$116 million of our 2029 Notes at a redemption price of 107.625% of par, plus accrued and unpaid interest.
-For such redemptions and repurchases, we recognized a \$31 million loss on early extinguishment of debt.
 During the year ended December 31, 2022, we redeemed or repurchased through our previously disclosed tender offer and open market transactions (i) the remaining \$585 million aggregate principal amount of our 2025 Notes at a redemption price of 101.25% of the principal amount thereof, plus accrued and unpaid interest, (ii) \$228 million of our 2026 Notes at a weighted average redemption price of 109% of the principal amount thereof, plus accrued and unpaid interest and (iii) \$177 million of our 2029 Notes at a weighted average redemption price of 106% of the principal amount thereof, plus accrued and unpaid interest.
 For such redemptions and repurchases, we recognized a \$46 million loss on early extinguishment of debt.
+There were no redemptions or repurchases of our Senior Notes during the year ended December 31, 2023.
 See Note 7-Long-Term Debt to the consolidated financial statements for more information.